 As my co-authors and I point out in a recent study, well-directed public spending, particularly investments in the green transition, can be timely, labour-intensive (helping to resolve the problem of soaring unemployment), and highly stimulative —delivering far more bang for the buck than, say, tax cuts.
 There is no economic reason why countries, including the US, can’t adopt large, sustained recovery programmes that will affirm — or move them closer to — the societies they claim to be.

-The writer, a Nobel laureate in economics and University professor at Columbia University, is chief economist at the Roosevelt Institute and a former senior vice president and chief economist of the World Bank.
 His most recent book is People, Power, and Profits: Progressive Capitalism for an Age of Discontent. @2020 Project Syndicate

 Business Standard has always strived hard to provide up-to-date information and commentary on developments that are of interest to you and have wider political and economic implications for the country and the world.
 Your encouragement and constant feedback on how to improve our offering have only made our resolve and commitment to these ideals stronger.
 Even during these difficult times arising out of Covid-19, we continue to remain committed to keeping you informed and updated with credible news, authoritative views and incisive commentary on topical issues of relevance.